 If you do decide to borrow money through Cash App, there are a few things you can do to minimize the impact on your credit score:

 - Pay your bills on time.
 Cash App might report unpaid loans to the credit bureaus, and this can hurt your credit score.

 - Keep your credit utilization low, as this can also affect your credit score.

 When signing up for Cash App, you should understand how it will affect your credit score.
 Cash App may not be the best option if you already have a low credit score.
-If you have a good credit score and want an easy way to borrow a short-term loan, Cash App can be a great option.
+Cash App can be a great option if you have a good credit score and want an easy way to borrow a short-term loan.

 You must be at least 18 years old and have a valid government-issued ID to borrow money through Cash App.
 You must also provide a valid email address, phone number, and residential address.
 Additionally, Cash App requires that you have a valid bank account.